snubwoody/wakunguma.com/src/pages/blog/variadic-generics.md

 impl<T: Display> Display for (A,B,C,D){ }
 ```

-Either way you are limited by how far you are willing to support.
+Either way you are limited by how far you are willing to support, most of the time it's implemented
+until a high enough number like 16 or 25.

+Someone might open an issue saying have a tuple with 100 items they want to display, and you
+would close that saying that's just not possible in rust, please make it a list.

 My immediate thought was bevy's systems.
-Right now they're implemented manually up to a limit of 16.

-In bevy any function that with parameters that can be turned into system parameters is a system.
+In bevy any function that with parameters that can be
+turned into system parameters is a system.
 An implementation for that would look something like this:

 ```rust